 LR+ = Se / (1-Sp)

 A negative likelihood ratio (LR-) tells us how much less likely the negative test result is to occur in a subject with the disease than in a healthy subject.
-LR- is usually less than 1 as it is less likely that a negative test recult occurs in ill subjects than in healthy subjects.
+LR- is usually less than 1 as it is less likely that a negative test result occurs in ill subjects than in healthy subjects.
 When LR is below 0.1, it is considered to provide enough evidence to exclude diagnosis in most of the circumstances.
 The lower LR- is, the stronger the evidence for the absence of disease.

 LR- = (1-Se) / Sp